USA Football: Success

 USA Football selects, trains and leads the U.S. National Teams in tackle and flag football disciplines.
-These teams represent the country in IFAF-sanctioned international competitions, including, but not limited to, Men’s and Women’s Tackle World Championships, Men's and Women's Flag Football World Championships, the World Games and ultimately the Olympics when flag football will make its debut on the world’s stage at the Los Angeles Summer Games in 2028.
+These teams represent the country in IFAF-sanctioned international competitions, including, Men’s and Women’s Tackle World Championships, Men's and Women's Flag Football World Championships, the World Games and ultimately the Olympics when flag football will make its debut on the world’s stage at the Los Angeles Summer Games in 2028.

 USA Football's national teams across both tackle football and flag football have been among the most successful in the world.

 The Women’s Tackle National Team has won all four of IFAF's world championships, taking gold in competitions in 2010, 2013, 2017 and 2022.
 The most recent gold-medal winning team was led by head coach Callie Brownson, a barrier-breaking college and professional coach who joined USA Football as Senior Director of High Performance and National Team Operations in 2025.
 Alumni of the USA Football’s Women’s Tackle National Team include current and former NFL coaches Angela Baker, Brownson, Katie Sowers and Jennifer Welter, four-time NAIA Women's Flag Finals Championship head coach Liz Sowers and Women's National Football Conference founder and CEO Odessa Jenkins.

 The men's tackle national team has won three consecutive gold medals in the IFAF men’s tackle events in 2007, 2011 and 2015.
 USA Football has also fielded U20 men's tackle teams, earning gold medals in 2009 and 2014.

-Notable national team alumni include Jameis Winston, Mac Jones, Kenny Pickett, Todd Gurley, Jonathan Taylor, Tyrann Mathieu, Trevon Diggs, Trey McBride, Chase Young and many more.

-In total, 15 U.S. National Team alumni have been drafted in the first round and 14 have been selected in the second round.
-Six have gone on to earn All-Pro honors during their time in the league, including Jordan Poyer and Wyatt Teller.
-More than 75 U.S. National Team alumni have been selected in the NFL Draft and more have found homes in the league as undrafted free agents.

-USA Football's U.S. Men’s and Women’s Flag National Teams have proven their dominance on the world stage consistently.
-The men have won five consecutive IFAF Flag Football World Championships, and the women have captured the last three.
-These teams have featured the best of the best in the sport, including prolific quarterbacks Darrell "Housh" Doucette and Vanita Krouch.
+USA Football's U.S. Men’s Flag National Team have won five consecutive IFAF Flag Football World Championships, and the women have won the last three.
+These teams have featured quarterbacks Darrell "Housh" Doucette and Vanita Krouch.